i582/phpstats/README.md

 # phpstats

-phpstats is a small utility for collecting statistics of PHP projects based on [NoVerify](https://github.com/VKCOM/noverify).
+phpstats is a small utility for collecting statistics of PHP projects based on [NoVerify](https://github.com/VKCOM/noverify) written in Go.
+It tries to be fast, around 80k lines per second on a Core i7.

 #### Metrics